How to Become a Surgeon

 2. Bachelor’s Degree (Premed)

-Before med school, it takes four years of college to become a surgeon.
+Before med school, it takes four years of college before you can be a surgeon.
 Ensure you take prerequisite courses to prepare for the MCAT exam and be eligible at your target medical schools.

 3. Medical College Admissions Test